cednore/trilium/README.md

 AWS infrastructure.
 If you want to self-host your very own personal knowledge base on AWS, this project could be a good starting point.
 You can easily use this project as a boilerplate for managing your trilium hosting infrastructure in IaC way; automatic infrastructure provisioning, frequent drift-checking, security scanning and more.
-(I use this repository to manage my own trilium hosting 😉.)
+(I use this repository too for managing my own trilium hosting 😉.)

 Before you start, it is strongly recommended to read [trilium wiki](https://github.com/zadam/trilium/wiki) first, especially [server installation/deployment page](https://github.com/zadam/trilium/wiki/Docker-server-installation).